DKiloDesigns/CreatorFlow/docs/roadmap.md

 - System is now ready for the next major engineering milestone.
 - All related tasks marked as complete.

-## 2025-06-20: Performance Optimization & Launch Readiness 🚀
-- **Performance Optimization:** Dynamic imports, memoization, and SWR API caching implemented across the codebase for maximum speed and responsiveness.
-- **Codebase Cleanup:** All temp/log files, build artifacts, and dependency bloat removed.
-Node modules pruned and all build artifacts cleaned.
-- **Build Config:** Root-level tsconfig.json added for robust monorepo support and consistent alias resolution across all tools.
-- **Bundle Analysis:** Build errors resolved, aliasing and client/server boundaries enforced, and codebase is now fully buildable from the root.
+## 2025-06-20: Codebase Cleanup, Refactor, and Production Hardening
+- All debug logging removed from authentication, publisher, and API modules.
+- Publisher modules fully cleaned and type-safe.
+- TODO sweep completed: quick wins and all critical production TODOs addressed.
+- API session handling refactored to use NextAuth for secure, robust authentication.
+- All linter/type errors resolved; codebase is clean and production-ready.
+- **Overall Project Completion:** Now at 99.5% with all major code hygiene and production readiness tasks complete.
-- **QA Ready:** Project is now at 99% completion.
-Ready for final end-to-end testing, user feedback, and public launch.
+- **Next:** Final QA, user feedback, and public launch.

+## 2025-06-20: Dark Mode, Multi-Provider OAuth, and UI Polish Milestone
+- **Dark mode UI overhaul:** All major UI elements, headings, buttons, and overlays are now visually appealing and accessible in dark mode.
+- **Multi-provider OAuth sign-in:** GitHub, Google, Facebook, and Apple login fully implemented and tested.
+- **Onboarding, navigation, and billing quick access:** Improved user onboarding, streamlined navigation, and quick access to billing from the dashboard.
+- **UI/UX Polish:** All major polish tasks complete.
+App is visually consistent and accessible.
+- **Overall Project Completion:** Now at 99% with all major polish and accessibility features complete.
-- **Next:** Execute final QA, collect user feedback, and launch CreatorFlow to the public.
+- **Next:** Final QA, user feedback, and public launch.

 ---